 The ACT is a national examination used by many colleges and universities to obtain an assessment of students’ eligibility for admission.
 Additionally, it is used to provide an assessment of students’ academic skills and preparedness for college-level course work.
 The ACT is a paper-based test with the exception of the Plus Writing Test, consisting of multiple-choice items in six areas: English, Reading, Math, Science, and Reasoning.

 The ACT is given six times at FVSU during the academic year.
-The dates for the 2015-16 academic year are provide below:

 Graduate Record Examination (GRE) Subject Test:

 FVSU only administers the Graduate Record Examination Subject Test.
 The GRE-Subject Test is given in paper format.
 This test measures applicants’ undergraduate achievement in eight fields of student.
 Specifically, it measures achievement in the fields of biochemistry, cell and molecular biology, biology, chemistry, computer science, literature in English, math, physics, and psychology.
 The GRE-Subject Tests are used by admission officials as a common measurement to compare students’ qualification and to obtain a more reliable judgment of students’ academic strengths and weaknesses.
-This examination will be given on April 16, 2016.

 Scholastic Aptitude Test (SAT):